aws-greengrass/aws-greengrass-lite/docs/spec/libraries/ggconfiglib.md

 ## Mapping the Datamodel to a relational database (sqlite)

-This implementation will use an adjacency list to create the hierarchical data mapping.
-The tables needed for configuration are as follows:
+This implementation will use an path list to create the hierarchical data mapping.
+The table needed for this configuration is as follows:

 1. Configuration Table